Heart of a Highlander

 How can she love the man responsible for her husband’s death?

-When Giselle McTavish left France as the wife of a Scottish laird, she never expected to be widowed two years later and left with a toddler to raise.
-Filled with animosity toward Highlander, Hugh Ferguson—the man she holds responsible for her husband’s drowning, and a man she must see every day because he, too, lives at Craiglocky Keep—she’s determined her son, the next laird, will be raised in Scotland, nonetheless.
-Her struggles to overcome loneliness and homesickness are compounded as it becomes more difficult to fight the warm feelings Hugh now stirs in her.
+When Frenchwoman Giselle McTavish married a Scotsman, she never expected to be widowed two years later and left to bring up their son alone.
+Nonetheless, she’s determined the next laird will be raised in Scotland.
+Even though Highlander Hugh Ferguson—the man she holds responsible for her husband’s drowning—also lives at Craiglocky Keep.
+Two years pass, and her struggles to overcome loneliness and homesickness are compounded as it becomes more difficult for her to fight the warm feelings Hugh now stirs.

-Hugh has loved Giselle almost from the moment he laid eyes on the petite Frenchwoman.
-But as the wife, and then the widow of his dearest friend, he has refused to act on his feelings.
-He blames himself for his friend’s death.
-Guilt as well as the belief Giselle hates him, keeps Hugh’s lips firmly closed and his heart sealed.
-That all changes one providential Valentine’s Day when he risks everything by using Scottish folklore and legend to at last proclaims his love.
+Hugh has loved Giselle almost from the moment he laid eyes on her.
+But as the wife—then widow—of his dearest friend, she’s forbidden fruit.
+He refuses to act on his feelings for her, especially since she’s never shown any romantic interest in him.
+But that changes one providential Valentine’s Day when he risks everything by using Scottish folklore and legend to at last proclaim his love. . .

 See what readers are saying!